 Assessment

 The candidate certification body shall be assessed to determine that the conditions according to 11.1.1 are fulfilled.
-Assessors approved by the ExMC shall carry out the assessment.
-The team shall be led by a Lead Assessor approved by the ExMC and shall include at least one member drawn from an ExCB.
+Assessors approved by the ExAG shall carry out the assessment.
+The team shall be led by a Lead Assessor approved by the ExAG and shall include at least one member drawn from an ExCB.

 When a testing laboratory is to be assessed on the same occasion, the assessment team may include a member from an ExTL.